fenesiawutuk/Exploratory-Data-Analysis/README.md

 - Documentation and Reporting: Document the analysis process and results, create a comprehensive report.
 - Project Deployment: Upload the project to GitHub with a detailed README file.

-You interact with the sales dashboard [here](https://public.tableau.com/app/profile/rika3647/viz/E-commerceSalesPerforance/Dashboard1)
+You can interact with the sales dashboard [here](https://public.tableau.com/app/profile/rika3647/viz/E-commerceSalesPerforance/Dashboard1)

 ### Result/Findings